getsling/GVPhotoBrowser/README.md

 # GVPhotoBrowser
 A reusable photo browser for iOS using the datasource and delegate patterns.
+Handles device orientation changes and memory warnings.

 ## Features